Would tax evasion and avoidance be a significant problem for a national retail sales tax??

 Due, John F., and John L. Mikesell.
 1994.
 Sales Taxation: State and Local Structure and Administration, 2nd ed.
 Washington, DC: Urban Institute Press.

-President’s Advisory Council on Tax Reform.
+President’s Advisory Council on Federal Tax Reform.
 2005.
 Simple, Fair, and Pro-Growth: Proposals to Fix America’s Tax System.
-Washington, DC: President’s Advisory Council on Tax Reform.
+Washington, DC: President’s Advisory Council on Federal Tax Reform.